snakemake/snakemake/docs/snakefiles/deployment.rst

 If Snakemake finds a special file ending on ``<platform>.pin.txt`` next to a conda environment file (with ``<platform>`` being the current platform, e.g. ``linux-64``), it will try to use the contents of that file to determine the conda packages to deploy.
 The file is expected to contain conda's `explicit specification file format <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#building-identical-conda-environments>`_.
-Snakemake will first try to deploy the environment using that file, and only if that fails it will use the regular enviroment file.
+Snakemake will first try to deploy the environment using that file, and only if that fails it will use the regular environment file.

 This enables to freeze an environment to a certain state, and will ensure that people using a workflow will get exactly the same environments down to the individual package builds, which is in fact very similar to providing the environment encapsulated in a container image.
 Generating such pin files for conda environments can be automatically done using `Snakedeploy <https://snakedeploy.readthedocs.io>`_.